-Under Spot factoring, you get single invoice discounted.
+Under Spot factoring, you get a single invoice discounted.

 This may be preferred you, but the lender does not prefer to factor in this way.
-The time consumed and the cost involved, to discount one or a number of invoices is much the same.
+The time consumed and the cost involved, to discount one or several invoices is much the same.
 So, a single invoice will entail more work and not much money.
 It may push you on the back seat while processing the application and underwriting.

-Contract discounting requires a minimum monthly volume or that every invoice to a specific buyer be factored.
+Contract discounting requires a minimum monthly volume or that every invoice to a specific buyer be factored in.